juju/docs/src/en/controllers-backup.md

 19:19:42 UTC.

 !!!
 Warning:
-    When storing backups from multiple controllers the default filenames do not reflect their associated controller, making it hard to distinguish among them.
-The `--filename` option allows one to specify a custom name for the file.
-This does not affect the remote archive name.
+    Archive filenames do not include the associated controller name.
+Care should therefore be taken when archiving from multiple controllers.
+To specify a custom name use the `--filename` option.
+This option does not affect the remote archive name.

-To create a backup of the 'lxd' controller while both adding an optional note and using a custom filename:
+To create a backup of the 'lxd' controller while both using a custom filename and adding an optional note:

 ```bash
 juju create-backup -m lxd:controller --filename juju-backup-lxd-20180515-193724.tar.gz "fresh lxd controller"